Texas County, Missouri

 Texas County was created on February 14, 1845 from Shannon County and Wright County.
 The county was named in honor of the Republic of Texas.

-Areas surrounding Texas County include Pulaski County (north), Phelps County (north), Dent County (northeast), Shannon County (east), Howell County (south), Douglas County (southwest), Wright County (west), Laclede County (northwest).
+Bordering Counties are Pulaski County (north), Phelps County (north), Dent County (northeast), Shannon County (east), Howell County (south), Douglas County (southwest), Wright County (west), Laclede County (northwest).

 Texas County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Texas County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.